upsuper/telegram-rustevalbot/README.md

 It can be used everywhere with a message in format `@cratesiobot <crate>`.
 Telegram would should a menu for user to select crate from.

+## Rust doc bot

+This is a Telegram bot running under inline mode for helping people find and send details of items in Rust official document.

+The official instance of this bot is [@rustdocbot](https://t.me/rustdocbot).

+It can be used everywhere with a message in format `@rustdocbot <crate>`.
+Telegram would should a menu for user to select item from.

+This replaces the `/doc` command previously available in the Eval bot.

 ## Configuration

 This bot program uses environment variable for config,